QUESTION & ANSWER

 Although I am a writer and avid reader I am heavily inspired by film, notably:

-Dead Calm, No Country for Old Men, The Silence of the Lambs, Raiders of the Lost Ark, The Shawshank Redemption, Sorcerer, Carlito's Way, Thief, The Shining, Jaws, Scarface, Heat, Miami Vice, The Godfather, The Godfather Part II, Palmetto, Fargo, Night Moves, Blood Simple, China Moon, True Romance, Blue Ruin, Reservoir Dogs, The Deep, Body Heat, Into the Blue, The Treasure of the Sierra Madre, L.A.
-Confidential, Dirty Harry, Key Largo, Chinatown, Cold in July, Bad Lieutenant, and The Long, Hot Summer.
+Dead Calm, Key Largo, No Country for Old Men, Carlito's Way, Thief, Heat, The Godfather, The Godfather Part II, Palmetto, Fargo, Night Moves, The Big Heat, Blood Simple, White Lightning, The Third Man, Scarface, The Silence of the Lambs, Manhunter, Body Heat, Raiders of the Lost Ark, The Shawshank Redemption, True Romance, Blue Ruin, Miami Vice, Reservoir Dogs, The Deep, The Treasure of the Sierra Madre, L.A.
+Confidential, Rolling Thunder, Dirty Harry, Chinatown, Cold in July, Bad Lieutenant.

-I owe a special nod and a great deal of gratitude to the 1982 cult classic masterpiece The Thing.
-I have paid tribute, studied, and vowed for decades to this near perfect film, and it has given back in spades.
+I owe a special nod and a great deal of gratitude to the 1982 film The Thing.
+I have paid tribute, studied, and vowed for decades to this masterpiece, and it has given back in spades.
+A close second is Jaws.

 What does your typical writing day look like?